 Sharing best practices and learning from our partners has been a cornerstone to our success and integration within the B.C. sport system.
 Continuing on that theme will be the first-ever partnership of its kind between a provincial multi-sport Games organization, and a national multi-sport Games.
-Specifically, we have signed a memorandum of understanding with the Prince George 2015 Canada Winter Games Society to provide policy and other support, while providing opportunities for volunteer recruiting and mentoring.
+Specifically, we will forge a memorandum of understanding with the Prince George 2015 Canada Winter Games Society to provide policy and other support, while providing opportunities for volunteer recruiting and mentoring.
 These Canada Games will serve as a remarkable catalyst for expanding sport opportunity in northern British Columbia and the province as a whole.

 The ongoing and consistent success is predicated on trust and support from our principle partner, the Province of B.C.
-It is through this annual funding from the Ministry of Community, Sport and Cultural Development, that we are able to leverage hundreds of thousands of additional dollars and in-kind support provincially and locally - thereby helping our host organizing committees showcase their communities.
+It is through this annual funding from the Ministry of Community, Sport and Culture, that we are able to leverage hundreds of thousands of additional dollars and in-kind support provincially and locally - thereby helping our host organizing committees showcase their communities.

-The Board of Directors and staff of the Society gratefully acknowledge the support of Minister Coralee Oakes and her colleagues in our work.
+The Board of Directors and staff of the Society gratefully acknowledge the support of Minister Bennett and his colleagues in our work.
 The BC Winter and BC Summer Games are valued experiences in every city with which we have the good fortune of working.

-The 2013 / 2014 - 2015 / 2016 revised BC Games Society Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act, and the BC Reporting Principles.
+The 2013 / 2014 - 2015 / 2016 BC Games Society Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act, and the BC Reporting Principles.
 This plan is consistent with government's strategic priorities and fiscal plan.
 We are accountable for the contents of the plan, and how it has been reported.

-To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
+All significant assumptions, policy decisions, events and identified risks as of January 25, 2013 have been considered in preparing this plan.
 The performance measures presented are consistent with the BC Games Society mandate and goals, and focus on aspects critical to the society's performance.
 The targets in this plan have been determined based on an assessment of our operating environment, forecast conditions, risk assessment and past performance.